-Associate and baccalaureate degree programs require a minimum of 18 semester credit hours in biblical foundations core courses.
-There are no biblical foundations core requirements for certificates and diploma programs.
+Associate and baccalaureate degree programs and the Certificate in Biblical Christianity require a minimum of 18 semester credit hours in biblical foundations core courses.
+There are no biblical foundations core requirements for other certificates or for diploma programs.

 Students shall demonstrate basic academic knowledge of the Bible’s content and doctrines, the skills necessary for its proper interpretation, and the ability to apply Scriptural truth to their own lives and articulate it to others.